JM-Lemmi/commute-heatmap/Notes.md

 This would probably also return an error, if there is no street around.

+There are public APIs availible, they are however of course not meant to be queried for massive amounts of data. https://wiki.openstreetmap.org/wiki/Overpass_API#Public_Overpass_API_instances

+There is a Docker Image that clones an Overpass Server and then gives a local API.
+This is probably the way forward. https://hub.docker.com/r/wiktorn/overpass-api

 ### Car commute

 The [Google Directions API](https://developers.google.com/maps/documentation/directions/overview?hl=de) does sadly no longer have a free tier.
 Alternatively a self-hosted OSMR instance can be used.